atwellpub/jakob-lorber-discord-bot/README.md

 # Description

 Will post a passage randomly from Jakob Lorber Books and links to related jakob-lorber.cc resource.
+It currently connects to Discord and to Twitter.

 # Add Bot to Discord Network